Few Spots Left!: Red Seal Exam Prep Workshop

 Interested in teaching at PHC?

 We are currently accepting applications for new instructors at PHC (see job description and details here).
 If you don’t have any teacher training or experience, a great place to start is the Instructional Skills Workshop, a 3-day workshop offered by a few different institutions.
-There is a workshop coming up at UVic at the end of September – registration and details here.
+This workshop is offered regularly at UVic or Royal Roads.

 Welcome PHC Alumni!